aimnas/core/README.md

 #### Requirements
 AIMNAS currently requires atleast version **8163** of JA2 1.13 with gamedir atleast at level **2315**
 Any earlier release of 1.13 will not work correctly with AIMNAS
+UPDATE: AIMNAS files were updated to 8790 / GameDir 2529

 #### JA2 1.13 download
 There are two separate releases of JA2 1.13, the legacy 7609 release and the constantly updated SVN release.